leoliu0/leoliu0.github.io/Software.md

 <h4>
 <a href="ratex.html">ratex</a>
 <h4/>
-Ultra-fast, self-contained pure-Rust TeX engine, WebAssembly module (<code>tex.wasm</code>), and C library (<code>libtex</code>).
-Features native SVG embedding, SyncTeX by default, and built-in latexdiff.
+Ultra-fast, self-contained pure-Rust TeX engine and toolchain.
+Compiles documents in milliseconds with an embedded LaTeX format and 24,000+ packages.

 <h4>
 <a href="https://github.com/leoliu0/cik-cusip-mapping">CIK to CUSIP Mapping</a>